8rents/cmder/docs/02-directories-versioning.md

 ├───opt
 │	# Optional packages directory.
 Will not be injected in your PATH by default └───vendor
 	# Libraries used to make Cmder work.
 You don't need to directory edit this directory.
-If making a git repository make sure to ignore vendor directories
 ```

 *While this is a cute directory structure, it’s a mess and illogical.
 Let’s Spruce it up a bit…*